 Consumer-led vs. industry-led innovation.
-Which do you practice?
+Are you building solutions that no one wants?

 Most companies are industry-led.
 They define their businesses according to internal or industry created terms, definitions and constructs.
 For example, a food company may say its business is divided into its “shelf-stable” and “refrigerated” grocery business, as well as its new and emerging direct-to-consumer delivery business.
 Next, it may divide its shelf-stable business into breakfast foods and snacks and its refrigerated business into breakfast foods, snacks and meals.
 Further, in quarterly and annual reports, the company may call out strategic imperatives to launch what they consider to be “healthy yet convenient” versions of their well established products to add to the consumer’s sense of choice.

 This is what we call an industry-led perspective.

 Why?
 Consider the term “shelf stable” for a second.
 It is completely and utterly meaningless to almost every single one of the food company’s consumers.
 Instead, these consumers use terms like “packaged food” and “boxed food” to refer to what the industry calls “shelf stable.”
 The same is true of the term “healthy.”
 There are more than five major definitions of what healthy means to people, which by the way happen to change and evolve over time.
 And of course, bombshell events like the Coronavirus further accelerate changes in these definitions from the consumer’s perspective.

 This is what we mean by the consumer-led lens.

 When we think about research, especially that done for the purpose of innovation, we can see the detrimental impact of the industry lens on the success rate of new launches and initiatives.
 It’s a result of two key factors.